nicolerg/gtex-admixture-la/colocalization/README.md

 Contact Mike Gloudemans about access to the colocalization wrapper pipeline: mgloud@stanford.edu

 ## Merge colocalization results from both methods
-`format_coloc.R`: clean up the colocalization results
+After concatenating the colocalization results from each method, merge the results. [`format_coloc.R`](format_coloc.R) provides the code for how this was done specifically for our project (the results are saved in `master_coloc-1e-04-20200418.RData`).

+## Create colocalization signal plots
-`locus_plots.R`: generate tables used to make colocalization signal plots for loci in which one ancestry adjustment method has a stronger colocalization than the other; used to make Figure S4.
+[`locus_plots.R`](locus_plots.R) generates tables used to make colocalization signal plots for loci in which one ancestry adjustment method has a stronger colocalization than the other.
+These plots are shown in Figure S4 of [our original manuscript](https://www.biorxiv.org/content/10.1101/836825v1) and Figure S5 of our revised manuscript.